-Founded in 1989, the Merrimack Valley Project (MVP) was formed as a regional power organization to address critical economic and social justice issues confronting the Merrimack Valley area of Massachusetts, one of the oldest industrial regions in the nation and home to tens of thousands of immigrants.
-In its more than fifteen year history, MVP has organized pioneering campaigns to fight plant closings, the loss of affordable housing, and the decline of public services in the Valley.
-MVP’s membership is comprised of 32 churches, synagogues, local labor unions, and ethnic and community organizations, with chapters in Lowell, Lawrence, and the Haverhill/Seacoast region in Massachusetts.
-MVP is a founding member of the InterValley Project (IVP), the New England organizing network of MVP, Granite State Organizing Project, Kennebec Valley Organization, the Naugatuck Valley Project, Rhode Island Organizing Project, and Pioneer Valley Project.
+Founded in 1989, the Merrimack Valley Project (MVP) was formed as a regional power organization to address critical social justice issues confronting the Merrimack Valley area of Massachusetts, one of the oldest industrial regions in the nation and home to tens of thousands of immigrants.
+In its more than thirty year history, MVP has organized pioneering campaigns that are driven by local leadership through a rigorous application of community organizing principles.
+MVP’s membership is comprised of 30 churches, synagogues, local labor unions, and community organizations, with chapters in Lowell, Lawrence, and Haverhill.
+MVP is a founding member of the InterValley Project (IVP) a New England wide organizing network.

 MVP’s goal is to organize broad-based civic leadership and institutional power to influence political and economic decisions that affect the quality of life in our communities.
 We do this by working to expand our institutional membership base; developing large numbers of civic leaders, in particular grassroots leaders, through formal training and experience-based learning; and building our capacity for mass action through intentional relationship building.